Ultra-large-scale systems: Healthcare

-Kevin Sullivan has stated that the US healthcare system is "clearly an ultra-large-scale system" and that building national scale cyber-infrastructure for healthcare "demands not just a rigorous, modern software and systems engineering effort, but an approach at the cutting edge of our understanding of information processing systems and their development and deployment in complex socio-technical environments".
+Kevin Sullivan has stated that the US healthcare system is "clearly an ultra-large-scale system" and that building national scale cyberinfrastructure for healthcare "demands not just a rigorous, modern software and systems engineering effort, but an approach at the cutting edge of our understanding of information processing systems and their development and deployment in complex socio-technical environments".

 Others

 Other domains said to be seeing the rise of ultra-large-scale systems include government, transport systems (for example air traffic control systems), energy distribution systems (for example smart grids) and large enterprises.

 Research

 Fundamental gaps in our current understanding of software and software development at the scale of ULS systems present profound impediments to the technically and economically effective achievement of significant gains in core system functionality.
 These gaps are strategic, not tactical.
 They are unlikely to be addressed adequately by incremental research within established categories.
 Rather, we require a broad new conception of both the nature of such systems and new ideas for how to develop them.
 We will need to look at them differently, not just as systems or systems of systems, but as socio-technical ecosystems.
 We will face fundamental challenges in the design and evolution, orchestration and control, and monitoring and assessment of ULS systems.
 These challenges require breakthrough research.